77RedX/kairos.gg/README.md

-Here is the finalized, polished README.md for your GitHub repository.
-It accurately reflects all the advanced architectural upgrades, bug fixes, and machine learning integrations we've built into the system.

-You can copy and paste this directly into your repo!

 🎧 KaiROS: Vibe-Aware Discord Music Bot
 KaiROS (Kinetic Audio Intelligent Recommendation & Orchestration System) is a high-performance, machine-learning-powered Discord music bot.